Renovating a house might be an exciting (and potentially profitable) thing to do, but it can also be pretty daunting.

-The success of renovating a house relies on being prepared for what lies ahead and, to a certain degree, an expectation that there will be some surprises in store.
+The success of renovating a house ultimately comes down to good preparation and being aware of what lies ahead.
+Going into a house renovation with the expectation that there will be some surprises in store is a wise idea.

-Renovating a house can bring about a set of issues that will need to be resolved before your dream home can emerge — and these issues tend to involve hidden costs.
-Being aware of these and having a step-by-step plan of action should mean the project remains on schedule and budget.
+Renovating a house can also involve a number of hidden costs.
+Knowing where these are likely to crop up and having a step-by-step plan of action for when they do should mean the project remains on schedule and budget.

-A schedule of works is essential to anyone renovating a house.
-It basically outlines every single job that needs to be done from start to finish of a project, in the right order.
-Ideally you also want to include who is doing what and how much it will cost on the list.
+A schedule of works is vital when renovating a house.
+A good schedule will clearly outline every single job that needs to be carried out, from start to finish of a project, in the right order.
+Ideally it should also include who is doing what and how much it will cost on the list.

-Below is a typical schedule of works for a house renovation, although yours might look a little different.
+Here is a typical schedule of works.
+Of course, this will vary depending on the nature of the project.
 Your house designer or builder will be able to advise you.